Developing a Competency Model – The Basic Elements and Steps

 • facilitating team interaction and maintaining focus on group goals.

-• motivating others to contribute opinions and suggestions, and
+• motivating others to contribute opinions and suggestions;

 • demonstrating a personal commitment to group goals.